sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 ## Forcing Numerical Answers: Some Interesting Wrinkles

-Because this is *such* clearly settled territory, it struck me that the only way to draw interesting distinctions is to probe the limits of their confidence, and see how well they can express residual *uncertainty* for claims that are all-but certain.
+Because this is *such* clearly settled territory, it struck me that the only way to draw distinctions is to probe the limits of their confidence, and see how well they can express residual *uncertainty* for claims that are all but certain.

 So I asked each model for a calibrated probability estimate on a precisely formulated version of each claim: